DaleOnRails/CA-Assignment-MH-kit/README.md

 The features and information in this document and application is not intended as a substitute for professional medical advice, diagnosis or treatment.
 This application is not to be used for commercial purposes or personal gain.

 From a copyright perspective i have put in research in case the name of this application "MH-Kit" infringed any copyright laws of other health applications currently released.
 I have not seen anything with a name close to "MH-Kit" and therefore have confidence that my application is complient.

-# User Stories
-- As a user i want an application that can recommeded a guide of healthy activities to enhance my mood when i am not in the right frame of mind to think of such things myself.

-- As a user i want an application that appears personalised to me.

-- As a user i want to be able to log my moods daily.

-- As a user i want to be able to record and reflect on my daily moods in an easy to understand format.

-- As a user i want to provide better quality feedback to my GP without having to rely on active recall.